sirixdb/sirixdb.github.io/architecture.md

 As IndirectPages may have many `null`-pointers we use a bitset to keep track of which array indices are really set and thus are able to store a compact array or list in-memory.

+The `RevisionRootPage` is the main entry point to a revision.
+It stores the author-ID, an optional commit-message and a timestamp in the form of the unix epoch (milliseconds since 1970).
+Furthermore it stores a reference to a `PathPage`, a `CASPage` (if it exists), a `NamePage` and an `IndirectPage`.
+The indirect page is the entry point to the data stored in the leaf `RecordPage`s.
+The `PathPage` has a reference to a `PathSummary` page, which in its subtree stores a lightweight path summary in the linked `RecordPage`s.
+Other references to indirect pages are added, once path indexes are created.
+Each path index has a unique number which also denotes which reference to use.

 <div class="img_container">
 ![pageStructure](images/copy-on-write.png){: style="max-width: 100%; height: auto; margin: 0em"}